 Students in Key Stage 3 have one lesson of Religious Studies each week.
-They will encounter many traditions and world views (religious and non-religious), and build the foundations necessary to engage with the diversity and the challenges inherent in this subject, which is highly valued at SGGS.
-We begin by exploring the nature of religion and world views and introducing students to the three main disciplines used in RS (Social Sciences, Philosophy & Theology).
-We then focus on the Abrahamic faiths (Judaism, Christianity and Islam) before moving onto the Dharmic faiths (Hindu Dharma and Sikhi), ensuring that students are building a coherent understanding of the relationships and development of world religions in all their complexity.
+They will encounter many traditions and worldviews (religious and non-religious), and build the foundations necessary to engage with the diversity and the challenges inherent in this subject, which is highly valued at SGGS.
+We begin by exploring the nature of religion and worldviews and introducing students to the three main disciplines used in RS (Social Sciences, Philosophy and Theology).
+We then focus on the Abrahamic faiths (Judaism, Christianity and Islam) before moving onto the Dharmic faiths (Hindu Dharma and Sikhi), ensuring that students build a coherent understanding of the relationships and development of world religions in all their complexity.
 Year 9 takes a more philosophical approach, where students consider some of the most puzzling questions facing humanity.

-Term 3: The Christian Tradition; Why do Christians believe God became human?; What are the different ways of being Christian today?; What does Coventry Cathedral teach us about Christianity?: a local investigation.
+Term 1: The Christian Tradition- why did Jesus die?; what are the different ways of being Christian today?; what does Coventry Cathedral teach us about Christianity?: a local investigation.

-Term 1: The Muslim Tradition; Why is Muhammad so important in Islam?; What are the different ways of being Muslim today?
+Term 2: The Muslim Tradition - why is Muhammad so important in Islam?; what are the different ways of being Muslim today?

 Key Stage 4 Curriculum

-All students undertake a core Religion, Philosophy & Ethics (RPE) course in one lesson each week.
+All students undertake a core Religion, Philosophy and Ethics (RPE) course in one lesson each week.
 The course is designed to be engaging, challenging and useful.
-Topics include an introduction to philosophy and ethics, debating religious issues and an EPQ style investigation into an area of personal interest.
+Topics include an introduction to philosophy and ethics, debating , Buddhism and an EPQ-style investigation into an area of personal interest.
 Students who complete the course to a good standard are awarded a certificate.
 Students can also opt to undertake a GCSE in Religious Studies.

 In our popular optional GCSE, students will study Christianity and Islam in depth, which accounts for 50% of the course.
-The remaining 50% consists of the study of philosophical and ethical issues, including peace & conflict, crime & punishment, arguments for and against the existence of God and a range of issues relating to life and death (including abortion, euthanasia and animal rights).
-There is a lot of opportunity for discussion and debate, and students will continue to build their capacity to develop balanced, informed and justified lines of argument.
+The remainder consists of the study of philosophical and ethical issues, including peace and conflict, crime and punishment, arguments for and against the existence of God and a range of issues relating to life and death (including abortion, euthanasia and animal rights).
+There is much opportunity for discussion and debate, and students will continue to build their capacity to develop balanced, informed and justified lines of argument.